zanbaldwin/dotfiles/README.md

-# :book: Yet Another Dotfiles Repo
+# :wrench: Yet Another Dotfiles Repo

 This dotfiles repository has been designed for use with OSTree operating systems such as Fedora Silverblue.
 If you are using anything else, then you will need to